ivan-abreu/didacticpatternvisualizer/README.md

   d1 $ note "{0!8 3 2!8 4 3 3 2!4}%16" # sound "bd" # gain (range 1.1 0.4 saw)
      # cps (slow 16 (range 2 0.125 saw)) # connectionN 1
   d2 $ note "0(5,16)" # sound "superhat" # gain (range 1.1 0.4 saw) # connectionN 2

-  -- In d3, notes are used in a transversal way (such as chords [d4,e2,g2]) -- which appear in the same vertical line in the grid.
-  -- Randomness is also used with the "?"
-Sign, so sometimes empty times appear.

 ```